t-silvers/TLS/README.md

 - the attribute space of each object becomes cluttered
 - uncertainty which analyses or data generated object

-Libraries can use the decorator `anndata_extensions.register_anndata_accessor()` to add additional “namespaces” to `AnnData` objects.
+With `tls_utils`, scripts can use the decorator `anndata_extensions.register_anndata_accessor()` to add additional “namespaces” to `AnnData` objects.
 All of these follow a similar convention: you decorate a class, providing the name of attribute to add.
 The class’s __init__ method gets the object being decorated.
 For example:

 ```python
 @anndata_extensions.register_anndata_accessor('devo')